 - Be patient

-If you are working a day job you hate, I suspect it is out of responsibility, not laziness or resistance to change.
-You know what’s best for you and your family and you know that what’s best changes over time.
+You know what’s best for you and your family, and you know that what’s best can change over time.
 What is best for you today may be different in six months.
 What is best for you might not be best for me or anyone else.

 By paying off your debt, reducing your expenses and craving less instead of more, you can start to make choices based on something other than the almighty dollar.